mxiuwang/git-practice/Scenario_2/readme.md

     <details>
     <summary>Commit Diagram</summary>

-    The local repo, `my-fork` and `origin` all point to the the existing content in the repo.
+    Our local repo and `origin` both point to the existing content in the repo.
+Verify this is true using the commit logs in `git log` (and also at every step).

     ```
-    Our local repo
+    Our local repo:

     A---B master-your-name